netzero-labs/netzero-labs/docs/tesla/Automation.md

 ### Taking advantage of low electricity rates

-User on a [dynamic utility rate plan](https://www.netzero.energy/docs/tariffs) may want to act on periods of low eletricity prices, e.g. charge an EV or charge the Powerwall when electricity price drops below a threshold.
+Users on a [dynamic utility rate plan](https://www.netzero.energy/docs/tariffs) may want to act on periods of low electricity prices, e.g. charge an EV or charge the Powerwall when electricity price drops below a threshold.

 Examples: